 How It's Played

-Since Three Card Monty is still, for now, an illegal game, all rules are thrown out the window.
+Since Three Card is still, for now, an illegal game, all rules are thrown out the window.
 The dealers know it, their partners in crime know it and so should you.
-First, don't go alone, bring a friend, preferably male, preferably very large, and willing to take a bullet while you cower behind him like a girl.
+First, don't go alone, bring a friend, preferably male, preferably very large, and willing to take a bullet while you cower behind him.
 Secondly, know your surroundings: Make sure you're aware of everyone around you, there very likely are plants waiting for you to drop your guard so they can pickpocket you.

 The New York State Hospitality, Tourism and Travel Council says that Three Card dealers rake in an estimated $2.1 million per year from out-of-towner and locals who should know better.
 We say those losers didn't read the official outsisdeleft guide to Three Card Monty.